 ¶ EDITION SPECIFICATIONS:

-STANDARD Edition (Limited to approx. 700 copies — 2022): (Thick Book) 5.25 x 8.5 inches.
+STANDARD Edition (Limited to 700 copies — 2022): (Thick Book) 5.25 x 8.5 inches.
 448 pages.
 Hardbound 100pts, bound in Colibri "Dolphin" fine Italian book-cloth.
 Gold foil blocking on rounded spine and Blind Emboss bindrune on the cover.
 B&W interior, with "Mid-Green" with Coltskin embossing Endpapers.
 Green & White Headbands.
 Fully Illustrated.
 Fine typography, printed on Munken Pure Smooth Cream 150gsm archive-quality paper.
-[PRE-ORDER]
+[NOW SHIPPING!]

-COLLECTOR'S Edition (Limited to approx. 400 copies — 2022): (Thick Book) 5.25 x 8.5 inches.
+COLLECTOR'S Edition (Limited to 480 copies — 2022): (Thick Book) 5.25 x 8.5 inches.
 448 pages.
 Hardbound 100pts, bound in Wintan Vintage Granite-colored Bonded leather.
 Gold foil blocking on rounded spine and Blind Deboss + Gold foil on the cover as well.
 B&W interior, with "Mid-Green" with Coltskin embossing Endpapers.
 Green & White Headbands.
 Fully Illustrated.
 Fine typography, printed on Munken Pure Smooth Cream 150gsm archive-quality paper.
 Comes with a carton-plate insert glued on the interior, individually hand-numbered, and signed by the author Shani Oates.
-[PRE-ORDER]
+[NOW SHIPPING!]

 The Search for Óðinn: